inao-cz/inao-cz/README.md

 # Hello.
 My name is inao.
-I'm 21 yo someone from Czech Republic (Or Czechia if you want to trigger everyone living in my country), trying to code useful stuff.
-And sometimes it works, that's suprising.
+I'm a 23-year-old from the Czech Republic (or Czechia, if you want to trigger everyone who lives in my country) who tries to code useful things.
+And sometimes it works, which is surprising..

-If you want to call me using my real life name, you can call me base64_decode("SmFrdWI="); (That was unexpected 👀)

 # Skills?
-Well 🤔, I'm still in process of learning a lot.
-But I'd confidentially say that my Java skills aren't the lowest and the same goes for PHP.
-It's different story about other popular languages like Python (I hate this language.
+Well 🤔, I'm still learning a lot.
+But I can confidently say that my Java skills aren't the lowest, and the same goes for PHP.
+It's a different story with other popular languages like Python (I hate this language.
 War can start now 🤯).
-But I'm trying to learn Rust these days and one day, maybe even C++.
+Cuurently also learning Go and Rust.

 # Interests
-Outside of IT in general (I can build you a PC, choose you a networking device or develop something), I enjoy talking about cars but I'm not a 👨‍🔧.
-Also I'm interested about money and how stocks markets work.
+Outside of IT in general (I can build you a PC, choose you a network device or develop something), I like to talk about cars, but I'm not a 👨‍🔧.
+I'm also interested in money and how the stock market works.

-Currently experimenting with Web3 using IPFS

 # Contact
 Do you want to reach me?
 Well, it's easier than you think.